 When your partner lives in a studio, can your St. Bernard share that apartment with both of you?

-It is not unusual for some couples to find a new apartment together to ensure that there’s enough space for everything and everyone now – and in the future.
-You’re not relegated to your place or theirs.
+It is not unusual for some couples to find a new apartment together to ensure enough space for everything and everyone now – and in the future.
+So you’re not relegated to your place or theirs.

 4. Give it a trial run before going all-in.

 If you haven’t tried living together yet, it sometimes helps to do a trial run with your partner instead of putting in everything right away.
 Consider moving in for a couple of weeks full-time while maintaining both residences.